This past weekend I spent both Saturday and Sunday doing headshots for Columbus State University Theatre students.

 One last photo.
 I took this to show Chelle in her prom gown, a replica of Hermione’s Yule Ball gown, in the blue as described in the book by J. K. Rowling.

-Now I am letting the sun be the hair light, which most of the time is opposite the main light.
+Now I am letting the sun be the hair light, which most of the time is opposite the leading light.
 The main light here are two Alienbees B1600s with translucent white umbrellas.
-One is over the other to create a strip lighting affect.
+One is over the other to create a strip lighting effect.

-Now we also just picked a fun outfit that also communicates her style to others.
+Now we just picked a fun outfit that communicates her style to others.

 I prefer the outside to the studio.
-However I like the background to be out of focus and just creating a mood for senior photos.
+However, I like the background to be out of focus and create a mood for senior photos.

 My lens for the photos Nikon 85mm ƒ/1.8.